 Exchange 2003 EOL: What's New in Exchange 2013

 As many of you may already know, support for Microsoft Exchange Server 2003 will be coming to an end in April 2014.
 Each product that Microsoft releases has a lifecycle that determines how long it maintains and supports the product.
 Exchange 2003 mainstream support is already over.
 And, Exchange Server 2003 extended support ends on April 8, 2014.
 April 2014 will be here before you know it, so now is the time to start planning your upgrade.
 Back in 2011, Microsoft gave a heads-up about Exchange 2003 support coming to an end in Time to Move from Exchange 2003.
 Since then, they’ve released Exchange Server 2013 and released more new features in Microsoft Office 365.

-What's New in Exhange 2013
+What's New in Exchange 2013

 Before you start planning steps for your upgrade to Exchange 2013, let’s talk about the benefits of upgrading to Exchange 2013.
 Microsoft has made multiple improvements to Exchange 2013, including, but not limited to the following:

 With Exchange 2013, the number of server roles is reduced to two: the Client Access server role and the Mailbox server role.
 The primary design goal for Exchange 2013 was for simplicity of scale, hardware utilization, and failure isolation.

 Data loss prevention (DLP) is a new feature in Exchange 2013.
 DLP capabilities help you protect your sensitive data and inform users of internal compliance policies.
 The built-in malware filtering capabilities of Exchange 2013 helps protect your network from malicious software transferred through email messages.
 All messages sent or received by your Exchange server are scanned for malware (viruses and spyware).

 Smart Search learns from users' communication and collaboration behavior to enhance and prioritize search results in Exchange.

 Exchange 2013 offers greater integration with Microsoft SharePoint 2013 and Microsoft Lync 2013 through site mailboxes and In-Place eDiscovery.
 Together, these products offer a suite of features that make scenarios such as enterprise eDiscovery and collaboration using site mailboxes possible.
 Exchange 2013 readiness checks make sure that your computer and your organization are ready for deployment.
 Learn more about iCorps' Managed Security, including anti-virus email software, today.